Last Updated: April 16, 2025

 United States of America

-Marley Marl is a DJ, rapper, and record producer who is considered one of the most influential producers in the history of hip hop music.
-Marley Marl has a net worth of $5 million.
-He gained fame as a member of the hip hop producing collective the Juice Crew, and went on to release a number of studio albums.
-Marl is often credited with influencing such hip hop stars as RZA, Madlib, and DJ Premier.
+Marley Marl is an American DJ, rapper, and record producer who has a net worth of $5 million.
+Marley Marl is considered one of the most influential producers in the history of hip-hop music.
+He gained fame as a member of the hip-hop producing collective the Juice Crew and went on to release several studio albums.
+Marl is often credited with influencing such hip-hop stars as RZA, Madlib, and DJ Premier.

 Early Life and Career Beginnings

-Marley Marl, whose real name is Marlon Williams, was born on September 30, 1962 in New York City, New York.
+Marley Marl was born Marlon Williams on September 30, 1962, in New York City, New York.
 He was raised in the Queensbridge housing projects in the borough of Queens.
 Early on, Marl performed in local talent shows.
-He soon developed an interest in electronica, and interned at Unique Recording Studios in the early 80s.
+He soon developed an interest in electronica and interned at Unique Recording Studios in the early '80s.
 During a studio session with an artist called Captain Rock, he discovered how to sample.

 The Juice Crew

-After experimenting around with sampling, Marl made a remix of Malcolm McLaren's 1982 hip hop single "Buffalo Gals."
-Impressed by what he heard, radio DJ Mr. Magic invited Marl to become his new sidekick on the radio show "Rapp Attack."
-The two went on to form the hip hop collective the Juice Crew in 1983.
+After experimenting around with sampling, Marl made a remix of Malcolm McLaren's 1982 hip-hop single "Buffalo Gals."
+Impressed by what he heard, radio DJ Mr. Magic invited Marley to become his new sidekick on the radio show "Rapp Attack."
+The two went on to form the hip-hop collective the Juice Crew in 1983.
 Comprised of mostly Queensbridge-based artists, the group included such members as Big Daddy Kane, Roxanne Shante, Kool G Rap, Biz Markie, Masta Ace, and MC Shan.

 Marley Marl Net Worth